dennislwm/curatormind/pages/Writing.md

 			- Adding an Acloud.guru credential to your LinkedIn profile
 	- Coffee appetite ☕
 		-
-		  3. You have imposter syndrome and are not sending your CV to job descriptions
 			- Look for JDs that is an entry level position and don't be concern with any required number of years of experience
 			- Keep a copy as reference of JDs that you applied for the interview